Dfam-consortium/DfamTEBrowser/README.md

 ## Overview

-TEBrowser is similar to a traditional genome browser, but instead of using a reference genome, it uses transposable element family consensus sequences or Stockholm alignment files as the reference.
+DfamTEBrowser is similar to a traditional genome browser, but instead of using a reference genome, it uses transposable element family consensus sequences or Stockholm alignment files as the reference.
 The tool displays multiple tracks showing various characteristics across the TE reference sequence, making it both a powerful reference visualization and a useful tool for curation of putative TE families.

 ## Features